Prelf1992/realtime-computer-vision-pipeline/README.md

 * Commit 360: Refactor: Refactor code in algorithm to resolve issue. at 2025-11-03 16:20:37
 * Commit 361: Feat: Refactor code in database to resolve issue. at 2025-11-03 10:37:18
 * Commit 362: Chore: Refactor code in module for faster execution. at 2025-11-03 13:47:30
+* Commit 363: Style: Update build config component to support new requirements. at 2025-11-03 14:56:24